SuperboGiuseppe/dncs_lab2/README.md

 # Modification By Giuseppe
-- Files related to the UI ("gui.py", "html_fix.py") have been added.
-The first one contains the GUI definition, meanwhile "html_fix.py" fixes the network output of pyvis module.
+- Files related to the UI ("gui.py" ) has been added.
 - Files related to the network entity (A graph in this case) is managed by network_core.py which is under development.
-- "Templates.py" contains an example on how the network is defined by the interface.
-This network is then converted in an html file (The same example can be found "OSPF_Routing_Template.html" in the directory NetworkGraphs/Template) N.B.
+- Documentation of the previously introduced scripts.
+N.B.
 The GUI retrieves data from the HTML file, so it is really crucial to interface the vagrant file generator script with the html file syntax.

 # Modification By Luca